Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Results

+To answer RQ2, we analyze how PTMs are applied across different SE activities and tasks.
+We first examine the coverage of SE tasks to identify which areas of the SDLC are supported by PTMs.
+Next, we explore PTMs that span multiple SE activities to understand cross-activity reuse, and finally, we investigate the relationships between SE activities and ML tasks to highlight patterns of ML support across the software lifecycle.

-\subsubsection{\textbf{What SE activities and tasks are covered by PTMs?}}
+\subsubsection{What SE activities and tasks are covered by PTMs?}

-Figure \ref{fig:mdls_barchart} shows the distribution of PTMs across SE tasks, with each bar color-coded to reflect its corresponding SE activity.
-A clear pattern emerges: the most common SE tasks are \textit{code generation} and \textit{coding}.
+Our taxonomy included 147 SE tasks (Section~\ref{subsubsec:task_identification}) across the five SE activities of the SDLC, but only a subset of them was represented among the PTMs identified in HF.
+After completing all phases of our pipeline, we found that 58 SE tasks were covered in the final validated set of 2,205 SE PTMs.
+Figure \ref{fig:mdls_barchart} shows the distribution of PTMs across these tasks, with each bar color-coded to reflect its corresponding SE activity.

+A clear pattern emerges: \textit{code generation} and \textit{coding} are by far the most represented SE tasks.
 Notably, PTMs designed for \textit{code generation} outnumber those for general \textit{coding} support by more than a twofold margin.
+This highlights the strong focus of text-to-code and code-to-code applications of PTMs.

 From an activity-level perspective, the data reveal that software implementation is the most dominant SE activity in terms of PTM coverage.
 In contrast, early-stage activities such as requirements engineering and software design are less represented, with only a small fraction of PTMs targeting them.
-Later phases of the SDLC, including software quality assurance and maintenance, demonstrate moderate PTM adoption.
-Tasks like \textit{cybersecurity} and \textit{sentiment analysis} are relatively well-supported, indicating a recognition of the value of automation in ensuring software security.
+Later phases of the SDLC, including software quality assurance and maintenance, demonstrate moderate PTM adoption, with 150 and 159 PTMs supporting them, respectively.
+Tasks supported in these phases, such as \textit{cybersecurity} and \textit{sentiment analysis} are relatively well-supported, indicating a recognition of the value of automation in ensuring software security.